Andrew S. Boutros: U.S. Department of Justice

 In 2007, Boutros was hired by U.S. Attorney, Patrick Fitzgerald, to work as an Assistant U.S. Attorney for the Northern District of Illinois.
 He relocated to Chicago for the job and started work on January 7, 2008.
 He was a key member of the Financial Crimes and Special Prosecutions unit at the office.
 Over the course of his nearly 8-year career, Boutros prosecuted notable cases involving white collar crimes, fraud, laundering, drug trafficking, cybercrime, and more.

 Some of his most notable work involved the prosecution of individuals involved in the Silk Road online "black market."
 He assisted in the prosecution of the founder of the Silk Road, Ross Ulbricht, who received a life sentence after conviction.
 He also led the prosecution and conviction of the individual referred to as the Silk Road's "most prolific online drug dealer," Cornelis Jan "SuperTrips" Slomp.
 Boutros' prosecution led to a ten-year prison sentence for Slomp in May 2015.

 Boutros was also the prosecutor for what was known as "largest food fraud in U.S. history" (or "Honeygate").
 The first phase of the law enforcement operation involved individuals and companies that had been involved in the illegal importation of cheap and occasionally contaminated honey from China.
 The food fraud and criminal antidumping duty case led to $80 million in losses.
 The second phase of the operation focused on individuals and companies who were illegally buying and shipping the illegally imported Chinese honey.
 The fraud in the second phase of the operation amounted to $180 million in losses.
 The total amount of fraud involved in the so-called "Project Honeygate" was worth $260 million.

 One of Boutros' other significant prosecutions was among his first cases and involved healthcare prosecution.
 Boutros charged Peter G. Rogan, who owned the Edgewater Medical Center in Chicago and owed $188 million in civil judgments largely for Medicare fraud, with perjury and obstruction of justice in 2008.
 Rogan evaded capture in Canada for seven years.
 In Boutros' last act as a federal prosecutor in 2015, he represented the government in the case against Rogan.
 Rogan was sentenced to 21 months in prison.

+On April 7, 2025, Boutros took the Oath of Office as the United States Attorney for the Northern District of Illinois, pursuant to a 120-day appointment by Attorney General Pamela Bondi.
+On July 24, 2025, the U.S. District Court in Chicago entered a July 21, 2025, order approving the appointment of Boutros as the United States Attorney for the Northern District of Illinois, effective August 5, 2025.